Collect Process Metrics with the procstat Plugin

 and example2.pid

-are collected from each process.
-Metrics collected from the process that creates
+Different metrics are collected from each process.
+Metrics collected from the process

-are collected every 10 seconds, while the metrics collected
+are collected every 10 seconds, and the metrics

 { "metrics": { "metrics_collected": { "procstat": [ { "pid_file": "/var/run/example1.pid", "measurement": [ "cpu_usage", "memory_rss" ] }, { "pid_file": "/var/run/example2.pid", "measurement": [ "read_bytes", "read_count", "write_bytes" ], "metrics_collection_interval": 10 } ] } } }